raejkhan96/PythonRetroGame1/README.md

 In order to shoot, the CTRL key on the right must be pressed.

 Each ship can only be hit 10 times before the health diminshes to 0.
-Each ship must can only stay on their respective half of the screen.
+Each ship can only stay on their respective half of the screen.

 Enjoy!